Wian47/CLI-NetworkScanner/README.md

 - **Security Assessment**: Detect weak algorithms, small key sizes, and outdated protocols
 - **Batch Processing**: Check multiple certificates in parallel with customizable thread count

+### IP Geolocation Options

+- **Single IP Lookup**: Look up details about any IP address or hostname
+- **Path Tracing**: Visualize the network path to a target with geolocation data for each hop
+- **Interactive Maps**: Generate interactive HTML maps with detailed location information
+- **Browser Integration**: Automatically open generated maps in your default web browser
+- **Caching System**: Local caching of IP lookup results to reduce API calls and improve performance

 ## Troubleshooting

 - **Permission Issues**: Some features require administrative/root privileges.
 Run as admin/sudo for full functionality.